Can You Have Too Much Info About Your WP Website?

 That’s No Moon.
 It’s a Space Station

 In default view, System Dashboard will need a 4K resolution monitor to fit into the window, and that is before some of the drop-down lists tucked under different panels unroll downwards.
-This might sound overwhelming at first, but after spending quite some time inside this tool, I think the existing design does a good job organizing all the data together.
+This might sound overwhelming at first, but after spending quite some time inside this tool, I think this design does a very good job organizing all the data together.

 After you install and activate System Dashboard, it will insert itself in a new submenu called ‘System’ under the ‘Dashboard’ admin bar menu.
 It is divided into two main parts (WordPress configuration and Server configuration).
-The WordPress configuration part is itself additionally separated into 3 groups of tabs that further group the reported data into logical groups.
+The WordPress configuration part is itself additionally separated into 3 tab collections.

 Tools section with links to popular WordPress utility plugins that are equipped to change the settings in that sections, and a